Jakarta residents sue Indonesia government over air pollution

-JAKARTA (AFP) - Residents of Indonesia's capital on Thursday (July 4) filed a lawsuit against the government over the toxic levels of air pollution that regularly blanket the city.
+JAKARTA • Residents of Indonesia's capital yesterday filed a lawsuit against the government over the toxic levels of air pollution that regularly blanket the city.

 Jakarta has been shrouded in hazardous smog for much of the past month, with air quality readings recording high concentrations of harmful microscopic particles known as PM2.5.

-Fed up with what they say is worsening air pollution, a group of 31 concerned residents has sued President Joko Widodo, as well as the Ministry of Environment and Forestry, Ministry of Health, and Jakarta's governor.
+Fed up with the worsening air pollution, a group of 31 concerned residents has sued President Joko Widodo, the ministries of environment and forestry, as well as health, and Jakarta's governor.

 The plaintiffs - who include activists, office workers and motorcycle taxi drivers - want to raise awareness about the issue and force the government to act.